maolintuntun/AI-Robotic-arm-/README.md

 	Falimiliar with the representative concepts.
 It is better to put it in a grid world, using different method.
 Bare handed formula.

 Stage 2
-   Getting into DQN. → DDPG.
+   Getting into DQN.
+    Then → DDPG.